Common Communication Problems (Part 3)

 Communicating with experts

-As with anyone whose services you are using, pay all expert witness's bills in a timely manner.
+As with anyone whose services you are using, pay all expert witnesses bills in a timely manner.
 If you no longer require the services of an expert, advise them as soon as possible, and in writing.
 Failure to inform the expert in a timely manner may result in lost time and opportunity for the expert.
 The expert may also expect to be compensated for their lost business opportunities.

 Pick the right expert for the case.
 Do your research and ask questions before retaining the expert.
 Consider issues such as who is responsible for paying the expert when you are retained on a contingent fee.
 Before retaining an expert, determine how their fee is calculated and obtain instructions from your client authorizing the use of the expert.